 LDC User Agreement for Non-Members

 |Citation:||NIST Multimodal Information Group.
 2003 NIST Speaker Recognition Evaluation LDC2010S03.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2010.|

-2003 NIST Speaker Recognition Evaluation was developed by researchers at NIST (National Institute of Standards and Technology).
-It consists of just over 120 hours of English conversational telephone speech used as training data and test data in the 2003 Speaker Recognition Evaluation (SRE), along with evaluation metadata and test set answer keys.
+2003 NIST Speaker Recognition Evaluation was developed by the Linguistic Data Consortium (LDC) and NIST (National Institute of Standards and Technology).
+It consists of just over 120 hours of English conversational telephone speech collected by LDC and used as training and test data in the NIST-sponsored 2003 Speaker Recognition Evaluation (SRE), along with evaluation metadata and test set answer keys.

 This speaker recognition evaluation focused on the task of 1-speaker and 2-speaker detection, in the context of conversational telephone speech.
 The evaluation was designed to foster research progress, with the goals of:

 - Exploring promising new ideas in speaker recognition.